Intramural Policies and Procedures

 - A team is not represented at the scheduled managers' meeting.

 TWO DEFAULTS = ONE FORFEIT

 A team that defaults is given a loss and the opposing team automatically receives a win.
-Default games are not rescheduled, and sportsmanship ratings are not given to either team, unless the opposing team needs a rating for a playoff spot.
+Default games are not rescheduled, and sportsmanship ratings are not given to either team.

 Forfeits are awarded when:

 - A team fails to play a scheduled game or less than 50 percent of a regulation team is present.

 - A designated team official is assigned to a game and does not show.

 - A player is ejected from the game and refuses to leave the playing area.